xanderekpl/20486-DevelopingASPNETMVCWebApplications/Instructions/20486C/20486C_MOD06_LAB_MANUAL.md

 #### Task 4: Raise errors

 1. Start debugging and display **Sample Photo 5**.
-2. In the Internet Explorer window, request the relative URL and view the error details.
+2. In the **Microsoft Edge** window, request the relative URL and view the error details.

    - URL: **/Photo/Display/malformedID**

-3. In the Internet Explorer window, request the relative URL.
+3. In the **Microsoft Edge** window, request the relative URL.

    - URL: **/Photo/SlideShow**